em-dat/em-test/README.md

 ## How to Contribute?

-If you notice an anomaly in the EM-DAT public data that could be prevented using the EM-TEST framework, we encourage you to submit an issue, using the [GitHub issue tracker](https://github.com/em-dat/em-test/issues).
+If you notice an anomaly in the EM-DAT public data that could be prevented using the EM-TEST framework, we encourage you to submit an issue using the [GitHub issue tracker](https://github.com/em-dat/em-test/issues).
 We will consider the addition of new tests to update the framework.